 In your pots, foliage can be thrillers, spillers, and fillers, depending on which varieties you choose.
 And don’t be afraid to use edible leaves in an ornamental container arrangement—think sage, curly parsley, and basil.

 One of my favourite additions to my front gardens in the last few years is my Tiny Wine Ninebark (Physocarpus opulifolius) from Proven Winners.
 Even though the leaves are a deep shade of maroon, this compact shrub is no wallflower.
 It really stands out.
 An added bonus are the lovely pale pink and white flowers that bloom in the spring (and sometimes I get a second round later in the season!).
 It’s very hardy (USDA zone 3-7) and likes full sun.

 On my walks into town, I pass through this lovely rock garden maintained by a local group of green thumbs, and this Japanese forest grass (Hakonechloa), cultivar unknown, is a cascading standout.
 I’ve seen some really stunning lime green varieties, too, that would look amazing against super dark foliage or vibrant flowers.
 They should be planted in partial to full shade, and are hardy in USDA zones 5-9 (I’ve seen a couple that are zone 4).

 This seems like such an obvious choice, but I’ve seen some really interesting hostas on my travels, and every year seems to reveal a new variety.
-‘Curly Fries’ was a recent favourite.
-And a trip to a garden in Buffalo also made me think about displaying hostas in a different way.
+‘Curly Fries’ is a favourite.
+A trip to a garden in Buffalo also made me think about displaying hostas in a different way.
 Hostas are very common shade plants.
-They are super hardy (zones 3-9), though vulnerable—slugs, bunnies, and deer all tend to enjoy them.
+They are super hardy (zones 3-9), though vulnerable to slugs, bunnies, and deer.

 ‘Lemony Lace’ Elderberry (Sambucus racemosa)